Moving Docker to it's own Server

 docker --context=flatcar images -a

-to all docker and docker-compose commands can become quite tedious.
+docker-compose --context=flatcar psBoth of those commands will run on the flatcar instance4.
+However, adding--context=flatcarto all docker and docker-compose commands can become quite tedious.
 Luckily, docker allows the selection of the default context.
-Running the following command should allow the use of the flatcar context, without ever needing to type the--context
+Running the following command should allow the use of the flatcar context, without ever needing to type the--contextparameter ever again:

 After following this guide, all docker containers and commands should now run